clyako/toothbrush-coupons/index.md

 </div>

 <div style="text-align: center; font-size: 14px; color: gray; margin-top: 30px;">
-  <sup>*</sup> Only physical coupons will be accepted.
-Maximum of two coupons can be used per month.
-Front of coupon must be signed by approver to be valid, and must be signed on the day that it will take effect.
-Abuse of this system will not be tolerated and violators will be prosecuted.
+  <sup>*</sup> Physical coupons are preferred, but PDF coupons will also be accepted.
+Maximum of two coupons can be used per month, but this maximum can be negogiated / is up to the approver.
+Front of coupon must be signed by approver to be valid.
+Abuse of this system will not be tolerated and violators will be prosecuted to fullest extent allowed by the boyfriend-girlfriend contract.
 </div>